BJP's anti-Dalit, anti-tribal face exposed with urinating incident: Rahul Gandhi | Politics

 He was rounded up Wednesday after Madhya Pradesh Chief Minister Shivraj Singh Chouhan called for the immediate arrest of the man, who has since been identified as Pravesh Shukla.

 ''Atrocities on tribal brothers and sisters are increasing in the BJP rule.
-The entire humanity has been put to shame by the inhuman crime of a BJP leader in Madhya Pradesh,'' Gandhi said in a tweet in Hindi on Wednesday. '' ''This is the disgusting face and real character of BJP's hatred towards tribals and Dalits,'' he said.
+The entire humanity has been put to shame by the inhuman crime of a BJP leader in Madhya Pradesh,'' Rahul Gandhi said in a tweet in Hindi. ''This is the disgusting face and real character of BJP's hatred towards tribals and Dalits,'' he said.

 The stringent National Security Act has also been invoked against him, he added.